-A public hearing was held on May 14, 2024, to obtain comments on the proposed 2024 Consolidated Plan/Action Plan.
-No comments were received nor were any comments received during the public comment period which ran April 22-May 21, 2024 and was reopened June 10-14, 2024.
+A public hearing is scheduled for May 14, 2024, to obtain comments on the proposed 2024 Consolidated Plan/Action Plan.

 Minneapolis Consolidated Plan Citizen Participation Plan

 Consolidated Plan Citizen Participation Plan

 1. Background

 Throughout the development of the Consolidated Plan, resident input is encouraged.
 City of Minneapolis staff has developed a citizen participation plan designed specifically for the Consolidated Plan.
 Generally, the City of Minneapolis provides its residents many opportunities to provide input to the decision-making process.
 Residents are encouraged to attend and participate in City council committee meetings, neighborhood/community revitalization meetings, and numerous boards and public meetings/hearings designed to solicit public comments.
 These community engagement practices are designed to meet the needs and requirements of various programs and planning processes.
 Community participation includes the broad resident involvement in neighborhood and community organizations, and supports clearly defined links between the City, City services and neighborhood and community organizations.